220425-Reston-NET/Training-Code/Wk2-C#/Notes/Readme.md

     * Object-oriented means everythign is based on objects and classes and the relationships between them
     * Type-safe meaning once you set a datatype you can't change the datatype (unless you use certain techniques to do it)

+## Compiler vs Runtime
+### Compiler
+* Compiler is the one that will take your source code (your bunch of c# files) and convert it into something the computer understands
+* It will also check if you misspelled some things in your source code, check if you reference the right thing, or ultimately, doesn't understand what you just wrote
+* The compiler is that red lines that you see in the code since the compiler tried converting it but failed when it came across those portion of your code
+### Runtime
+* This is after the compiler is finished converting your code into something the computer understands
+* It is the part of the process in which the computer starts running your application
+* So essentially, runtime exception happens when your code can be compiled (converted to machine code) and ran into a problem while running your code

 # What is Object-Oriented programming?
 * It is a methodology we use to design our programs just using classes and objects
 * It makes it a lot easier to develop and maintain your project as it gets bigger